-- 1. Complete a paper HMC certificate with the following: - a) Pupil Name - b) The reason for it being awarded - c) The date. - 2.
-Record the HMC on iSAMS within one week. (iSAMS automatically awards the pupil three credits per HMC) - 3.
-Gives the HMC to the Head's Secretary; (Sometimes staff arrange with the Head's Secretary for the child to come and show the HMC to the HM).
+- a) Pupil Name

+- b) The reason for it being awarded

+- c) The date.

+- 2. Record the HMC on iSAMS within one week. (iSAMS automatically awards the pupil three credits per HMC)

+- 3. Gives the HMC to the Head's Secretary; (Sometimes staff arrange with the Head's Secretary for the child to come and show the HMC to the HM).